 Missy attended the Yale School of Music, the Royal Conservatory of the Hague and Boston University.

-Her music is published by G. Schirmer.
+Her music is published exclusively by G. Schirmer.